hybridgroup/gophercon-2023/sensor/arduino/README.md

 tinygo flash -target nano-rp2040 ./step2/main.go
 ```

-When you press the button, the blue LED should turn on.
+When you press the button, the green LED should turn on.

-### step3.go - Blue LED, Button, Green LED
+### step3.go - Green LED, Button, Red LED

 Now we will add a second LED, that will will also control with the same push button.
 One LED will be on with the button is pushed, and the other will be on when the button is released.

 ![Arduino](./images/step3.png)

-- Plug the Grove green LED into one of the provided cable with the Grove connector on one end, and the male jumpers on the other.
+- Plug the Grove red LED into one of the provided cable with the Grove connector on one end, and the male jumpers on the other.

 - Connect the black male end of the Grove cable to the breadboard's top left set of pins (-).